 For all new or modified DOE facilities, a pre-operational assessment should be made and documented to determine the types and quantities of effluents to be expected from the facility and to establish associated environmental surveillance programs.
 Calibration of dosimeters and exposure-rate instruments should be based on NIST traceable standards.
 Where significant variations in effluent releases are observed or expected, obtain environmental samples or perform measurements either continuously or at an interval less than one-half the expected peak-to-peak interval.
 Gross radioactivity analyses should be used only as trend indicators, unless documented supporting analyses provide a reliable relationship to specific radionuclide concentrations or doses.
-The overall precision (± percent uncertainty) of all measurements should be determined and documented.
+The overall precision (± percent uncertainty) of all measurements should be estimated, and the LLD at specified confidence levels for appropriate radionuclides should be determined and documented.
 Sample preservation methods used to assure integrity should be consistent with the analytical procedures used.
 All environmental surveillance programs and procedures should be designed to ensure representative samples or measurements of the radiation exposure pathway media are obtained.